latteart-org/multi-locator/README.md

 # Usage

-See `example` for a complete usage example.
+See [here](https://github.com/latteart-org/multi-locator/tree/main/example/tests) for a complete usage example.

 ## for Selenium WebDriver